n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.bubble.md

+---
+title: Bubble node - n8n Documentation
+description: Documentation for the Bubble node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Bubble

 The Bubble node allows you to automate work in Bubble, and integrate Bubble with other applications. n8n has built-in support for a wide range of Bubble features, including creating, deleting, getting, and updating objects.